chaithrakc/mysql_queries/README.md

 ADVANCED SELECT

-8. The HAVING clause was added to SQL because the WHERE keyword cannot be used with aggregate functions
-syntax:
-SELECT column_name(s)
-FROM table_name
-WHERE condition
-GROUP BY column_name(s)
-HAVING condition
-ORDER BY column_name(s);

-8. switch case in sql
+1. switch case in sql
 select
 case
 when (A+B)<= C then 'Not A Triangle'